invent-framework/invent/docs/tutorial2.md

 * cards, and,
 * transitions.

-To help, let's learn to think about how an application works.
+To help, let's learn to think about how a PyperCard application works.

 ## Telling a story